19hours/sg-statutes/Acts/Income Tax Act.md

 (c) a person who —

 (i) holds a capital markets services licence under the Securities and Futures Act (Cap.
-289) for dealing in securities and advising on corporate finance;
+289) for dealing in capital markets products and advising on corporate finance;

+[Act 4 of 2017 wef 08/10/2018]

 (ii) is involved or will be involved in the underwriting of debt or equity issuances; and